-Enrolled student taking at least 9 hours per semester and 27 or more hours per academic year.
-All full-time students are eligible for need-based tuition grants.
-Some full-time students taking at least 30 hours per academic year are eligible for Scholarships for Excellence.
+A Full-Time Student is defined as an enrolled student taking at least 9 hours per semester and 27 or more hours per academic year.
+All full-time students are eligible for Presidential Scholarship.
 Students may also enroll in one of several dual degree programs while a full-time student.

 Doctor of Ministry Students

-DMin students are ordinarily involved in full-time ministry and are therefore required to take only 9 credit hours per calendar year for full-time student designation or 4.5 hours per calendar year for half-time designation.
+The Doctorate of Ministry program is built to support working ministry professionals and thus has different credit requirements.
+Full-time in the DMin program is considered 9 credit hours per calendar year.
+Part-Time designation is 4.5 credit hours per calendar year.
 These designations are important because they can affect the student’s eligibility for certain types of loans and Veterans Administration benefits.
-Please contact the Registrar for details.
+Please contact the Financial Aid Coordinator for details.

 A non-degree student is defined as not enrolled in a degree program at Louisville Seminary.
 No limit is placed on the number of courses a non-degree student may take over a lifetime.
 However, non-degree students may only take up to six hours in a given semester and no more than 12 hours may be transferred into a Louisville Seminary degree program.

 Before registration to a class at Louisville Seminary is considered, a non-degree student application form must be submitted.

 Official transcripts and a background check must also be on file with the Office of Admissions.